IHE/ITI.MHD/input/pagecontent/ITI-67.md

 If the Find Document References message is processed successfully, whether or not any DocumentReference Resources are found, the HTTP status code shall be 200.
 The Find Document References Response message shall be a Bundle Resource containing zero or more DocumentReference Resources.
 If the Document Responder is sending warnings, the Bundle Resource shall also contain an OperationOutcome Resource that contains those warnings.

 The response shall adhere to the FHIR Bundle constraints specified in [ITI TF-2x: Appendix Z.1](appendix_z.html).
+The response bundle for a MHD Find Document References Comprehensive Response [is defined here](StructureDefinition-IHE.MHD.FindDocumentReferencesComprehensiveResponseMessage.html), with an [example](StructureDefinition-IHE.MHD.FindDocumentReferencesComprehensiveResponseMessage-examples.html).

-###### DocumentReference Resource Contents
+###### 2:3.67.4.2.2.1 DocumentReference Resource Contents

 The DocumentReference Resources returned shall be compliant with the FHIR specification [http://hl7.org/fhir/R4/documentreference.html](http://hl7.org/fhir/R4/documentreference.html).

-The DocumentReference Resources returned will be compliant with the [MHD metadata](metadata_maps.html) for the IHE restrictions on DocumentReference Resource and for a [mapping to DocumentEntry](metadata_maps.html#documentEntry) from IHE Document Sharing profiles (e.g., XDS) to FHIR.
-Document Consumers should be robust to receiving DocumentReference Resources that are not IHE compliant.
+The DocumentReference Resources returned will be compliant with the [MHD metadata](metadata_maps.html) for the IHE restrictions on DocumentReference Resource and with the [mapping to DocumentEntry](metadata_maps.html#documentEntry) from IHE Document Sharing profiles (e.g., XDS) to FHIR.

-###### Resource Bundling
+###### 2:3.67.4.2.2.2 Resource Bundling

 Resource Bundling shall comply with the guidelines in [ITI TF-2x: Appendix Z.1](appendix_z.html).

-**Document location**
+###### 2:3.67.4.2.2.2.1 Document location

 The Document Responder shall place into the DocumentReference.content.attachment.url element a full URL that can be used by the Document Consumer to retrieve the document using the Retrieve Document [ITI-68](ITI-68.html) transaction.
 IHE does not specify the format of the URL.
 There are many ways to encode this URL that allow for easy processing on a [Retrieve Document](ITI-68.html) transaction.
 Some examples are to encode homeCommunityId, repositoryUniqueId, uniqueId, and patientId into the URL.
 This could be done in many ways including using character separators or directory separators.
 In this way, the Document Responder can support many communities, and/or many repositories.

-An informative StructureDefinition is outlined for [MHD Find Document References Comprehensive Response Message](StructureDefinition-IHE.MHD.FindDocumentReferencesComprehensiveResponseMessage.html), with an [example](StructureDefinition-IHE.MHD.FindDocumentReferencesComprehensiveResponseMessage-examples.html).

-##### Expected Actions
+##### 2:3.67.4.3 Expected Actions

 If the Document Responder returns an HTTP redirect response (HTTP status codes 301, 302, 303, or 307), the Document Consumer shall follow the redirect, but may stop processing if it detects a loop.
 See RFC7231 Section 6.4 Redirection 3xx.

 The Document Consumer shall process the results according to application-defined rules.
 The Document Consumer should be robust as the response may contain DocumentReference Resources that match the query parameters but are not compliant with the DocumentReference constraints defined here.

-#### CapabilityStatement Resource
+#### 2:3.67.4.4 CapabilityStatement Resource

 Document Responders implementing this transaction shall provide a CapabilityStatement Resource as described in [ITI TF-2x: Appendix Z.3](appendix_z.html#capability) indicating the transaction has been implemented.
 * Requirements CapabilityStatement for [Document Consumer](CapabilityStatement-IHE.MHD.DocumentConsumer.html)
 * Requirements CapabilityStatement for [Document Responder](CapabilityStatement-IHE.MHD.DocumentResponder.html)

-### Security Considerations
+### 2:3.67.5 Security Considerations

 See [MHD Security Considerations](3_security_considerations.html).